opendesk/design-playground/readme.md

 * Add DXF files
 * Update read me files

+OpenDesk designers each seem to have their own favorite way of creating DXF files.
+Designers use their own layer naming conventions, their own scale units and even varying DXF revisions.
+Thus a different DXF reader will have to be built for each designer.
+I have started with AtFAB because they have a simple format.
+The only issue with their method is that there is no indication that a polyline is a hole inside another polyline, so I am having t identify these manually.

 2015-06-24 ~ Theo

 * Move files over from my repo to OpenDesk repos